ZENZO-Ecosystem/Guides/Developer-API-Guide.md

 ## Regen

-Regenerates a new API Key and destroys the previous Key
+Regenerates a new API key and destroys the previous key

 `x-www-urlencoded POST https://arcade.zenzo.io/api/v1/regen`